 Like gold, Bitcoin cannot simply be created.
 Not by anyone.
 No matter how powerful you are, you are not an Alchemist.
 Like gold, Bitcoin requires the expenditure of real work in order to be extracted.
 Even better than gold, the supply of new Bitcoin is completely predictable and steadily deflationary over a very long period of time.

 However, unlike gold, and more in-line with what we’ve come to expect from modern banking services, Bitcoin can transfer large sums of value quickly and very easily.
 In fact, Bitcoin improves upon that too, transferring value anywhere in the world faster than any bank could ever accomplish.

 Bitcoin is also not controlled by any one entity and even for the world’s largest governments, at this point in time it will be near impossible to take control of the network in any meaningful way.
-No one controls it, and yet its internal rules of governance is rock solid.
+No one controls it, and yet its internal rules of governance are rock solid.

 Bitcoin is essentially a computer program, running simultaneously on thousands of ordinary computers all around the world.
 All these computers are connected to the Internet and the Bitcoin protocol (program) enables every computer to connect to and communicate with the rest of the network.

 The Bitcoin protocol is maintained by a group of programmers from all around the world.
 While all of them start out by volunteering, some of them may later receive subsidies from businesses who benefit form the Bitcoin protocol.
 Others continue working on a voluntary basis, and some even refuse to receive any monetary reward whatsoever.
 Some are also early adopters and possibly accumulated a significant amount of Bitcoin before prices were driven higher.